Network resilience: Phase transitions in biological networks

-Resilience in a biological network is characterized by its ability to maintain functions and adjust its dynamics to insure a consistent output, when it is exposed to both external and internal perturbations.
-Accurately predicting the output of a dynamical biological network with respect to perturbations is crucial for understanding signal fidelity in natural networks and for designing noise-tolerant gene networks \cite{pedraza2005noise}.
-Next, we will review the studies on resilience in biological networks at multiple levels ranging from simple generic circuits to complex multicellular organisms.
+Resilience in a biological network is characterized by the ability of the network to maintain its functions and adjust its dynamics to ensure steady output when exposed to external and internal perturbations.
+Accurate prediction of the output of a dynamic biological network after perturbations is crucial for understanding signal fidelity in biological networks and designing noise-tolerant gene networks \cite{pedraza2005noise}.
+Next, we review studies on resilience in biological networks at multiple levels ranging from simple genetic circuits to complex multicellular organisms.